jlondonno/bookingapp/README.md

 # bookingapp
-App that provides a couple of endpoints to booking a campsite.
+App that provides a couple of endpoints to book a campsite.
 JPA, Spring Boot, Maven, Sprinf IoC

 Things to take into account: